indykiss/DataStructures-Algos/Progress.md

 - Maybe learn Python, do new project in Python
 - Or use RoR w/ Python data viz
-- Did a little game devs.
-Small but fun

 - Narrowing project plan down on paper
 - Continuing to learn about project management